uapi-group/specifications/README.md

 # UAPI Group Specifications

-See the menu on the left for a list of all specifications.

-Featured Specs:

 * [Boot Loader Specification](specs/boot_loader_specification.md):
   Defines a set  of file formats and naming conventions to allow distribution independent boot loader menus supportable by multiple bootloaders.
 * [Configuration Files Specification](specs/configuration_files_specification.md):